NREL/EnergyPlus/design/FY2020/NFP-EnhancedOutdoorAirReporting.md

 **Jason Glazer and Mike Witte, GARD Analytics**

- - November 13, 2019
+ - November 20, 2019

 ## Justification for New Feature ##

-Currently, users seeking to use EnergyPlus for LEED work needs to document the use of Outdoor Air (OA) in their models.
+Currently, users seeking to use EnergyPlus for LEED work need to document the use of Outdoor Air (OA) in their models.
 While the current Outdoor Air Summary in EnergyPlus provides some information to help these users, it does not provide enough information.
 Users often find it difficult to compare the OA delivered for proposed vs. baseline simulations, especially with economizers and zone equipment.